Logo Futurismo

 Álvaro RP | Some of the fish you can find while snorkeling in Ilhéu de Vila Franca

 In the water, there have been 24 species of littoral fish already registered, like parrotfish, grouper, dreamfish, and pufferfish.
-You can also see mollusks such as octopuses from time to time.
+You can also occasionally see mollusks, such as octopuses.
 If you have a mask and snorkel, you can also try to find starfish, sea urchins, and colourful sea cucumbers.
 Outside the islet, it is frequent to spot dolphins, and sometimes even whales!
+On land, we have various geckos and crustaceans, including crabs.

-What to do at Ilhéu de Vila Franca
+What to Do at Ilhéu de Vila Franca

 David Rodrigues | A sperm whale rising its fluke in the air